-To preface, as the originally proposed Project would be located in the SCAB, which has been designated nonattainment and maintenance area for several pollutant NAAQS, this evaluation addresses NO2, O3, CO, PM10, PM2.5, and related precursors.
-Specifically, nitrogen (NO_x) and volatile oxides organic compounds (VOC) are ozone precursors, and sulfur oxides (SO_x), NO_x and VOC emissions are PM{2.5} precursors.
+To preface, as the proposed Project would be located in the SCAB, which has been designated as a nonattainment and maintenance area for several pollutant NAAOS, this evaluation addresses NO2, O3, CO, PM{10} , $PM{2.5}$, and related precursors.
+Specifically, nitrogen oxides (NO_x) and volatile organic compounds (VOC) are ozone precursors, and sulfur oxides (SO_x), NO_x and VOC emissions are $PM{2.5}$ precursors.

-A conformity determination was required in a nonattainment and/or maintenance area, such as the SCAB, for each criteria pollutant or precursor where the total direct and indirect emissions of the criteria pollutant or precursor would equal or exceed specified annual emission rates, referred to as "de minimis" thresholds.
+Historically, a conformity determination was required in a nonattainment and/or maintenance area, such as the SCAB, for each criteria pollutant or precursor where the total direct and indirect emissions of the criteria pollutant or precursor would: (i) equal or exceed specified annual emission rates, referred to as "de minimis" thresholds, or, (ii) be "regionally significant."
+A project's direct and indirect emissions were regionally significant if the emissions total exceeded 10 percent of a nonattainment or maintenance area's emissions inventory for that pollutant.

-The de minimis thresholds for O_3 precursors and PM{10} depend on the severity of the nonattainment classification, as shown in Table 1.
+The de minimis thresholds for O3 precursors and PM10 depend on the severity of the nonattainment classification, as shown in Table 1.
 In an extreme ozone nonattainment area, the de minimis thresholds are 10 tons per year (tpy) for both NO_x and VOC.
-In a serious PM{10} nonattainment area, the de minimis threshold is 70 tpy.
+In a serious PM10 nonattainment area, the de minimis threshold is 70 tpy.
 For other pollutants, the threshold is set at 100 tpy.3